 About the Authors

-Melanie Gagich is an Associate College Lecturer in the First-Year Writing Program at Cleveland State University.
+Melanie Gagich is a Senior College Lecturer in the First-Year Writing Program at Cleveland State University.
 If you would like to contact her, she can be reached at firstname.lastname@example.org or email@example.com.

-Emilie Zickel is an Assistant Lecturer in First-Year Writing at Cleveland State University.
+Emilie Zickel is an Associate Lecturer in First-Year Writing at Cleveland State University.
 If you would like to contact her, she can be reached at firstname.lastname@example.org or at email@example.com

 The cover image was created by Chad Q. Berry and is licensed under a Creative Commons license as CC-BY-NC-SA 4.0.

 This book is licensed under a Creative Commons as CC-BY-NC-SA 4.0.